How to contact journalists & reporters for news coverage

 This will serve to reduce the friction between the information you want to get to the public and the writer's ability to get it there.
 Think about it: if you can't make this interesting to the reporter, there's no way that they can make it interesting to their editor.

-A compelling story needs visuals, data, and quotes.
+A compelling story needs elements of storytelling; visuals, data, and quotes.
 Give the reporters everything they need to tell a really, really good story.

 Understand that you can't pick where or when your story is published